MANUALS: SPRING GOLF

 GOLF SHIRT REGULATION

 All varsity participants in regular season and postseason tournament competition must wear similar (color and style) school issued or school approved golf uniform shirt (collared or non-collared), during competition.
 Due to adverse weather conditions, if an individual VARSITY player desires to wear clothing (jacket/sweatshirt) over the top of his shirt, this jacket/sweatshirt does not need to be the same as his teammates.
 All attire worn at all levels shall be school approved and have no alcohol, tobacco or any inappropriate graphic on the clothing.
-Please remember the only attire that needs to be the same is the collard or non-collared shirt on each varsity participant.
+Please remember the only attire that needs to be the same is the shirt on each varsity participant.

 The IHSAA’s golf uniform shirt regulation shall be enforced as an IHSAA Golf code of conduct issue.
 This prescribes that a verbal warning shall be issued when the player/committee/coaches’ jury becomes aware of the breach.
 The player has until the completion of the next hole to comply with the golf uniform shirt regulation to avoid a penalty.
 If the player does not comply, then a two-stroke penalty will be applied.
 If the player still does not comply in a timely manner then a penalty of disqualification will be imposed.